Two-layer neural networks with values in a Banach space: Finding an optimal representation

+where we used Young's and Jensen's inequalities.
+Taking the expectation, we obtain the claim. \item This follows from Chebyshev's inequality. \end{enumerate} } \end{proof}

-\subsubsection{Source condition}
+\subsection{Source condition}

-To obtain quantitative estimates of the convergence in Theorem~\ref{thm:var-conv}, i.e. convergence rates, one needs to make additional assumptions on the regularity of $f$.
+In order to characterise the convergence of the solutions of~\eqref{eq:var-prob} in terms of convergence rates, one needs to make additional assumptions on the regularity of $f$.
 We are particularly interested in a \emph{structural} characterisation of this convergence in terms of the convergence of the support of the measure, which is usually done using Bregman distances.
 We will now introduce some necessary concepts.

 \begin{definition}[Subdifferential] Let $E$ be a Banach space and $\reg \colon E \to \R \cup \{+\infty\}$ a proper convex \lsc{} functional.
-An element $p \in E^*$ is called a subgradient of $\reg$ at $x_0 \in E$ if
+An element $\subgradA \in E^*$ is called a subgradient of $\reg$ at $x_0 \in E$ if

 The collection of all subgradients at $x_0$ is called the subdifferential of $\reg$ at $x_0$ and denoted by

 \end{definition}